Häxan: Depiction of witchcraft and feminist readings

+Sexual repression and freudian themes

-Regarding the scenes featuring Sister Cecilia being influenced by Satan in the film's final two segments, author Alain Silver asserts the presence of an underlying theme of sexual repression.
-He claims that the film has a "libertarian message", with demonic possession being a result of the "unnatural sexual continence that is demanded of the young nuns.
-The film therefore follows a broadly Freudian line in linking possession to hysteria.
+Regarding the scenes featuring Sister Cecilia being influenced by Satan in the film's final two segments, Tanya Krzywinska asserts the presence of an underlying theme of sexual repression.
+She claims that the film has a "libertarian message", with demonic possession being a result of the "unnatural sexual continence that is demanded of the young nuns."
+Krzywinska further suggests that the film "follows a broadly Freudian line in linking possession to hysteria.
 The basis of this idea is that repressed sexual desires are dynamic and, rather than lying dormant, actively find ways of being fulfilled in exaggerated and extreme ways."

 Production

 After finding a copy of the Malleus Maleficarum in a Berlin bookshop, Christensen spent two years—from 1919 to 1921—studying manuals, illustrations and treatises on witches and witch-hunting.
 He included a lengthy bibliography in the original playbill at the film's premiere.
 He intended to create an entirely new film rather than an adaptation of literary fiction, which was the case for films of that day.
 "In principal [sic] I am against these adaptations...
 I seek to find the way forward to original films."

 Christensen obtained funding from the large Swedish production company Svensk Filmindustri, preferring it over the local Danish film studios, so that he could maintain complete artistic freedom.
 He used the money to buy and refurbish the Astra film studio in Hellerup, Denmark.
 Filming then ran from February through October 1921.
 Christensen and cinematographer Johan Ankerstjerne filmed only at night or in a closed set to maintain the film's dark hue.
+Film historian Casper Tybjerg described how “Christiansen worked at his own pace, often at night, and scandalous rumors circulated about what went on when the studio doors were closed”.
 Post-production required another year before the film premiered in late 1922.
 Total cost for Svensk Film, including refurbishing the Astra Film Studio, reached between 1.5 and 2 million kronor, making Häxan the most expensive Scandinavian silent film in history.